kercre123/victor/README.md

     ```

     to switch to the new robot's IP address.
 From that point forward the victor_log, etc. scripts will use that new IP address.

+1. For convenience when working with multiple robots, or if you just want to be sure you're targeting a specific robot, almost all of the commands accept a robot IP with the -s option.
+For example:

+    ```
+    victor_deploy_release -s 192.168.43.45
+    ```

+    will deploy the release version to the robot at 192.168.43.45.

 ### Deploying binaries and assets to physical robot